TryHardDo/TryInventories/README.md

 # 📦 TryInventories
 TryInventories is an ASP.NET Core based RESTApi that communicates with Steam's inventory endpoint through a proxy.
 It provides a simple yet efficient way to retrieve Steam inventory contents and bypass rate limits.
-> The pogram only works with [WebShare](https://www.webshare.io/?referral_code=tet73fy7n7vb) proxies!
-Other proxy providers does not have supported yet!
+> The program only works with [WebShare](https://www.webshare.io/?referral_code=tet73fy7n7vb) proxies!
+Other proxy providers does not have support yet!

 You can find the autobot implementation of the api [here](https://github.com/TryHardDo/tf2autobot/tree/try-inventories).
 Here you can find the description how you can implement the code into your code base even if you have customized parts in your code.